PopBogdan97/SteeringWheelEncoder/README.md

 - **Absolute Position**: Is the absolute position of the magnet on the encoder.
 - **Absolute Angle**: Is the amount by which the steering was rotated in one of the direction __right__ or __left__.
 #### Process
-- **Clock**: One GPIO pin is giving the clock to the encoder in order to have a successful SSI communication.
+- **Clock**: One GPIO pin is giving the clock to the encoder to have a successful SSI communication.
 - **Data**: The other GPIO pin involved with the encoder is reading the data frame transmitted by the encoder.
 - **Timers**: There are two timers to make the measure work properly.
     - **TIM6**: This timer is giving the clock to read the data frame from the encoder.
 At every __rising__ signal a new bit will be avaible on the GPIO pin.